Darsenia/untouched_nature/README.md

       "title": "Cotton bush",
       "text": "Cotton bush is a high plant, native to warm and hot plains-like biomes.Cotton bush gives cotton fiber when right-clicked, and drop cotton seeds when destroyed.Cotton can be cultivated as a crop, using these seeds."

-Look into Patchouli wiki page if need more info.
+Look into Patchouli wiki page if you need more info.
 Be sure to create a folder with right language name for your book translations, like en_us.

 Have fun! ;-)